Toronto has some of the best beaches in the world, which is verified by the internationally recognized Blue Flag Program.

 • Cloudy water

-Young children, the elderly, and individuals with weakened immune systems are most at risk of infections from contact with harmful bacteria in polluted water.
+Infants and young children, seniors, people with a weakened immune system, existing illness or a chronic health condition are most at risk of infections from contact with harmful bacteria in polluted water.

 The following notices are issued for each beach based on beach water quality testing: